-Performance LTIP Vested in Fiscal 2019.
-The design for the LTIP performance-based awards that were awarded in fiscal 2016 and that vested and were delivered to such executives in fiscal 2019 are summarized below:
+Performance-Based Equity Vested in Fiscal 2020.
+The LTIP performance-based awards that were awarded in fiscal 2017 and that vested in fiscal 2020 are summarized below:

-- ➤ Performance metrics consisted of adjusted EPS (50%), adjusted operating margin expansion (25%) and adjusted ROIC (25%) (as discussed above, this was the first PRSU award containing adjusted operating margin expansion and adjusted ROIC as metrics). - Performance was measured over a three-year period, with cliff vesting of earned shares following the end of the period.
+- Ø Performance metrics consisted of adjusted EPS (50%), adjusted operating margin expansion (25%) and adjusted ROIC (25%). - Ø Performance was measured over a three-year period, with cliff vesting of earned shares following the end of the period.